p2panda/handbook/website/docs/specification/networking/replication-protocol.md

 ### Basic Replication

-- Retreives new entries from another node
+- Retrieves new entries from another node
 - More sophisticated replication protocols can be built on top
   - The "basic replication" protocol serves as a base
   - Nodes may not be interested in all available data and can choose to receive only some data, for example by only requesting operations following a certain schema